BenkadourKhaled/practices-tutorial-projects-reactjs/README.md

 # practices-tutorial-projects-reactjs
-These projects are made to practice React js to strengthen the basics of RECT JS and go deeper into this subject
+These projects are made to practice React js to strengthen the basics of RECT JS and to deepen in this subject, I used the tutorials of Maximilian Schwarzmüller